pip-services/pip-services-docs/content/en/golang/couchbase/connect/couchbase_connection_resolver.md

 ---

 ### Description
-The CouchbaseConnectionResolver class is used to resolve Couchbase connections and credential parameters, validate them and generate connection URIs/
+The CouchbaseConnectionResolver class is used to resolve Couchbase connections and credential parameters, validate them and generate connection URIs.

 **Important points**